 People aren’t one-dimensional.
-It’s important that your digital content isn’t either.
+Your digital content mustn’t be either.

 When it comes to digital marketing plans and management, we need to emphasize how important it is to engage the whole person.
 This means more than simply focusing your marketing efforts on getting people to donate to your cause.
-Donations are obviously vital to your work but they are not the only way you want to engage your audience.
+Donations are vital to your work, but they are not the only way to engage your audience.

 Marketing efforts that focus only on converting donors-to-dollars will quickly become white noise to your donor base.
 The main issue here is that you are singing only one tune, and your donors want to hear your entire album.

 Instead, you need to be engaging with the whole person.